websitegenii/gutenberg/docs/explanations/architecture/key-concepts.md

 ### Composability

 Blocks are meant to be combined in different ways.
 Blocks are hierarchical in that a block can be nested within another block.
 Nested blocks and its container are also called _children_ and _parent_ respectively.
 For example, a _Columns_ block can be the parent block to multiple child blocks in each of its columns.
-The API that governs child block usage is named `InnerBlocks`.
+The API that governs child block usage is called `Inner Blocks`.

 ### Data & Attributes